Skip Ribbon Commands

 News

-Beyond Literacy: Shared Reading Starting in Infancy Offers Lifelong Benefits
+Beyond Literacy: Shared Reading Starting at Birth Offers Lifelong Benefits

 The American Academy of Pediatrics (AAP) encourages parents and caregivers to read aloud with their newborns and young children to promote early literacy and much more.
 In an updated policy statement, the AAP says it is an opportunity to foster loving, nurturing relationships during a critical time of brain development.
 It recommends that pediatricians support families with guidance and books at well-child visits.